touqeerShah/stable-coin/README.md

     - Ask someone to liqiuidated there coin in return he will recevied reward of collateral which always more then the actual coint values to motivate user to make system stable
 6. to run network local you `avvil` it give you network some as `hardhat node`
 7. compile `forge build`
-8. Run Specfic Test `forge test -m nameOfFunction` Local or if one chain `forge test -m nameOfFunction --fork-url $SEPOLIA_RPC_RUL`
+8. Run Specfic Test `forge test -m nameOfFunction`  and `-vvv` for get more details in case of fail  Local or if one chain `forge test -m nameOfFunction --fork-url $SEPOLIA_RPC_RUL`
+9. To check test coverage and analys contract ` forge coverage`

 ### Read Doc